 - Free sneaker proxies are shared – proxy service providers assign the same IP address to multiple users, meaning that the bandwidth is shared, ultimately reducing the connection speeds.

-Paid proxies are your best bet if you are to deploy your sneaker bot successfully.
+To buy sneaker proxies on Increditools could be the best bet if you are to deploy your sneaker bot successfully.
 Even so, not all types of proxies are ideal for this kind of application.
 We recommend that you use residential proxies from a reliable proxy service provider.
 Such providers give you access to a massive pool of IP addresses in different locations.
 For example, you can choose a Russian proxy to browse a web with an IP from Russian Federation or a France proxy to obtain an IP from France.

 Why residential proxies are the best sneaker proxies